LouieRichardson99/astro-lab/README.md

 ## 👷🏻‍♂️ Contributions

-Contributions to Astrolab are always welcome and appreciated!
+Contributions to Astrolab UI are always welcome and appreciated!
 Please feel free to open issues or pull requests for bugs and features.

 ## 📃 License

-Astrolab is licensed under the [MIT License](https://github.com/LouieRichardson99/astrolab/blob/main/LICENSE).
+Astrolab UI is licensed under the [MIT License](https://github.com/LouieRichardson99/astrolab-ui/blob/main/LICENSE).

 Made by [Louie Richardson](https://louierichardson.com) 👨🏻‍🚀